bredelings/BAli-Phy/doc/man/character-properties.md

 character-properties report summary.json alignment.fasta rate --highest
 ```

-Report positive selection conditional on its presence in the model:
+Report model-averaged positive selection together with estimates conditional
+on its presence in the model:

 ```
 character-properties positive-selection \